-Join Thiago Mundim for an in-depth discussion in this video Other modeling tools, part of Up and Running with ArchiCAD.
+Join Thiago Mundim for an in-depth discussion in this video Other modeling tools, part of Learning ArchiCAD.

 - There are some other tools that for this course we're not going to go into detail but they're worth looking at.
 One of them is the Column tools.
 So if we press on the Column, Ctrl + t you can see that ArchiCAD kept it pretty consistent on the way you edit it.
 So let's focus here on the first tab on Geometry and Positioning.
 You can change the height of the column attaching it to the current floor or to the floor above with the distance.
 You can change the shape of the column from square to round or a complex profile.